adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 - 3D CNN과 3D CRF를 합치는 연구는 이전에는 Medical 데이터에서 상처 부분을 세그멘테이션 할때 사용 되었다. `Combining 3D CNN and 3D CRF has been previously proposed for the task of lesion segmentation in 3D medical scans. `

+###### [34]

 - Kamnitsas et al. [34] propose a multi-scale 3D CNN with a CRF to classify 4 types of lesions from healthy brain tissues.

-The method consists oftwo modules that are not trained end-to-end: a 2-streamarchitecture operating at 2 different scan resolutions and aCRF.
+- The method consists of two modules that are not trained end-to-end:
+	- a 2-stream architecture operating at 2 different scan resolutions
+	- and a CRF.

+- In the CRF training stage, the authors reduce the problem to a 2-class segmentation task in order to find parameters for the CRF that can improve segmentation accuracy.

+###### [76]

-In the CRF training stage, the authors reduce the problemto a 2-class segmentation task in order to find parametersfor the CRF that can improve segmentation accuracy.Joint end-to-end training of CNN and CRF was firstdemonstrated by [76] in the context of image semantic segmentation,where the CRF is implemented as a differentiableRecurrent Neural Network (RNN).
+- Joint end-to-end training of CNN and CRF was first demonstrated by [76] in the context of image semantic segmentation,where the CRF is implemented as a differentiableRecurrent Neural Network (RNN).

 The combinationof CNN and CRF trained in an end-to-end fashion demonstratedstate-of-the-art accuracy for semantic segmentationin images.